maksymmf/carousel-with-pure-css/README.md

 # carousel-with-pure-css
-carousel effect with no use of js
+carousel effect with no use of JS